 Test results (135mm):

-No doubts that 4x long zoom isn’t so good as prime lenses on any focal distances, in corners at least, but question was – for how much?
-Every photographer has own ideas about size of reasonable decreasing of sharpness as payment for convenience, so better not to read personal opinions but research the diagrams.
+No doubts that 4x long zoom isn’t so good as prime lenses on any focal distances, in corners at least, but the question was – for how much?
+Every photographer has own ideas about the size of a reasonable decreasing of sharpness as payment for convenience, so better not to read personal opinions but research the diagrams.
 Anyway, my conclusion about this lens in main review hadn’t changed after I got results of comparisons.